-To receive credit for a paper report, students should select a technical paper authored by the speaker, read it, prepare a report as outlined below, and submit it in hardcopy at the beginning of class in 124 HRBB (i.e., they can only be done for CSCE 681 seminars and must be turned in before the presentation starts).
+To receive credit for a paper report, students should select a technical paper authored by the speaker, read it, prepare a report as outlined below, and submit it in to eCampus at least 10 minutes before the beginning of the associated seminar (usually by 4:00pm for a seminar that starts at 4:10pm).
+Note: Paper reports can only be done for CSCE 681 seminars and CSCE Distinguished Lectures.

 The goal of the reports is to allow students to become familiar with the topic of the presentation prior to the presentation.
 This will enable them to better understand the talk and will give them time to formulate questions.
 Students are encouraged to discuss a given paper with other students in the course for better understanding of the paper content; each student, however, is required to write an independent paper report.

 Each paper report will receive a grade of 1, 2 or 3.
 You must receive a grade of 2 or 3 on the paper report to receive credit for it towards the 6 required reports.

 The paper report should be prepared using using a word processing system and be roughly 2 pages (single-spaced, at most 12 point font) in length.
 It must include the clearly labeled sections listed below:

 To receive credit for attending a regular CSCE 681 seminar (this includes distinguished lectures presented during the normal CSCE 681 time slot), students must prepare a short report of the seminar on a form that will be available in the classroom at the beginning of the seminar.
 The completed forms are due at the conclusion of the seminar (after the conclusion of the final question and answer session) and will be collected at the conclusion of the seminar.